alanesq/DRO/README.md

 &ensp; &ensp; [extending the range](https://hackaday.com/2021/08/05/custom-caliper-tracks-for-when-youre-going-the-distance/) &ensp; - &ensp;
 [PCBway order link](https://www.pcbway.com/project/shareproject/Digital_Caliper_Hack_Mod_new_2021.html)

 You can of course buy better quality calipers if you do not trust these cheap ones to be accurate or you can buy similar items from China which are actually designed to be used as a DRO, but it soon starts to get expensive; These cheap calipers really are amazing for the price, they are so cheap that it feels like they are almost being given away and appear to be very accurate.
+Also, I find the cheaper ones with a plastic slider are better than metal ones as you do not get issues with the metal contacting the metal of your machine which can cause some issues.
 Big Clive has made a nice video showing what is inside them and how to take them apart: &ensp; [Big Clive](https://www.youtube.com/watch?v=fKSSY1gzCEs) <br>

 One good thing that I was not expecting is you still get two decimal places from these very cheap calipers even though they only display one on their LCD, as can be seen in the pictures above. <br><br>

 ## Warnings!

 The well known problem with these cheap calipers is the battery goes flat if you do not use them for a while, it turns out that they are producing the data we use here all the time, even when turned off.
 I bought one of the longer calipers recently which looks like it is a "new/impoved" design which has got round this issue by turning off the data all together which is very bad news if you want to use it for this project.
 So if you are buying calipers I suggest you try to buy the older style ones if you can as the newer ones do not seem to support data, the good news is these will be the cheapest ones.
 You can still use the reader from a cheaper caliper on this longer bar if you do have one though.<br>
-Also, I have read that some of these calipers use a different data standard although all the ones I have tried are the same<br>
+Also, I understand that some of these calipers use a different data standard although all the ones I have tried are the same<br>

 Make sure to copy the CYD custom UserSetup.h file into the TFT_eSPI library. &ensp; See: [setup instructions](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md) <br>